alex-hollingsworth1/hsoundworks-cli-audio-tools/README.md

 # Audio Toolkit

 **Audio Toolkit** is a comprehensive Python application for audio analysis, conversion, and batch processing.
-It provides both a powerful command-line interface and an intuitive web-based GUI built with Streamlit — perfect for musicians, producers, audio engineers, and machine learning workflows.
+It provides both a powerful command-line interface and an intuitive web-based GUI built with Streamlit — perfect for musicians, producers, audio engineers and audio developers.

 ---